Finding the Greatest Common Factor (GCF) of 40 and 28: A practical guide

 Method 3: The Euclidean Algorithm

-The Euclidean algorithm is a highly efficient method for finding the GCF of two numbers, especially large ones.
-It's based on the principle that the GCF of two numbers does not change if the larger number is replaced by its difference with the smaller number.
+About the Eu —clidean algorithm is a highly efficient method for finding the GCF of two numbers, especially large ones.
+On top of that, it's based on the principle that the GCF of two numbers does not change if the larger number is replaced by its difference with the smaller number.
 This process is repeated until the two numbers are equal, and that number is the GCF.

 Step 1: Divide the larger number (40) by the smaller number (28).